f5devcentral/f5-rseries-training/docs/rseries_security.rst

     prompt:~ jmccarron$

 When basic authentication is enabled, a client will be allowed to obtain an auth token using username/password at any URI.
-The client can then choose to use the auth token for subsequent requests, or they can continue to use basic auth (username/password) authenticaton.
+The client can then choose to use the auth token for subsequent requests, or they can continue to use basic auth (username/password) authentication.
 As an example, the curl command below uses basic auth successfully to the URI endpoint **restconf/data/openconfig-system:system/config**.
 In the response you can see the **X-Auth-Token** header, which contains the auth token that can then be used by the client for subsequent requests:

 .. code-block:: bash